Reach Out: Ways To Help A Loved One At Risk Of Suicide

 8. Help them tackle the mental health care system

 When someone is in urgent crisis mode, it's often not the best time to try to navigate the mental health care system, says DeGolier.
-But to prevent a future crisis, offer to help your loved one connect with a mental health professional to find out if medications can help them, and to learn ways to manage their mood and suicidal thinking.
+But to prevent a future crisis, offer to help your loved one connect with a mental health professional to find out whether medications can help them and to learn ways to manage their mood and suicidal thinking.

 A kind of talk therapy called dialectical behavior therapy, or DBT, has been shown to be effective in reducing risk of suicide.
 It teaches people strategies to calm their minds and distract themselves when the suicidal thoughts surface.